Literacy

 Go to My Saved Content.3 Games to Amp Up Reading Instruction

-Gamifying literacy and phonics lessons teaches students valuable social-emotional skills, gives them regular movement breaks, and increases their engagement.Creating a Kid-Led Hall of Fame for Books
+Gamifying literacy and phonics lessons teaches students valuable social-emotional skills, gives them regular movement breaks, and increases their engagement.Is it Time to Drop ‘Finding the Main Idea’ and Teach Reading in a New Way?

 Go to My Saved Content.54 Excellent, Low-Stakes Writing Prompts